R. Kelly avoids lengthy add-on to 30-year prison sentence

 Two of Kelly’s accusers asked the judge to punish him harshly.

-In a statement read aloud in court, a woman who testified under the pseudonym “Jane” said she had lost her early aspirations to become a singer herself and her hopes for fulfilling relationships.
+In a statement read aloud in court, Jane said she had lost her early aspirations to become a singer herself and her hopes for fulfilling relationships.

 “I have lost my dreams to Robert Kelly,” the statement said.
 “I will never get back what I lost to Robert Kelly. … “I have been permanently scarred by Robert.”